-Sew Your Own Tablet and Phone Stand
+Sew a DIY Tablet Stand

-- A bag of rice or dry beans
+A bag of rice or dry beans

-- Soft filling (I used filling from a pillow)
+Soft filling (I used filling from a pillow)

-- Sewing gear: fabric marker, cutting mat, ruler, rotary cutter, sewing machine, sewing pins
+Sewing gear: fabric marker, cutting mat, ruler, rotary cutter, sewing machine, sewing pins

-- A funnel– you can also use a piece of paper and roll it into a funnel.
+A funnel (You can also use a piece of paper and roll it into a funnel)

 And now … it will go fast!